 As an authority in her field, Orly is a speaker and presenter at numerous international conferences and events.

-Orly is currently a Senior Fellow at the Harvard Humanitarian Initiative, through the Harvard School of Public Health.
-Orly has a PhD from the London School of Economics, for which she conducted a feminist critique of international humanitarian law (the laws of war).
+Orly holds a PhD in law from the London School of Economics, for which she conducted a feminist critique of international humanitarian law (the laws of war).
 She holds an LL.M in international human rights law from Harvard Law School.
+Orly has taught international criminal law to Masters Students at the University of Cape Town.
+She has held a senior fellowship with the Harvard Humanitarian Initiative at Harvard University, and a visiting fellowship at the Blavatnik School of Government, Oxford University.
 Trained as a lawyer and admitted as an attorney in South Africa, she also earned degrees in law and in psychology from the University of Cape Town.

 - Senior Fellow – Harvard T.H.
-Chan School of Public Health
+Chan School of Public Health, Harvard University

 - PhD – London School of Economics and Political Science